michael2012z/BitBible/markdown/KJV/files/Job.md

 29. Darts are counted as stubble: he laugheth at the shaking of a spear.

-30. Sharp stones are under him: he spreadeth sharp pointed things upon the mire.Sharp stones: Heb.
-Sharp pieces of potsherd
+30. Sharp stones are under him: he spreadeth sharp pointed things upon the mire.

 31. He maketh the deep to boil like a pot: he maketh the sea like a pot of ointment.

 32. He maketh a path to shine after him; one would think the deep to be hoary.

-33. Upon earth there is not his like, who is made without fear.is made without fear: or, behave themselves without fear
+33. Upon earth there is not his like, who is made without fear.

 34. He beholdeth all high things: he is a king over all the children of pride.